 We show in the right-hand panel of Fig. 3 the second-order velocity structure function for the same satellite as shown by the solid curves in the left-hand panel.
-While the structure function initially exhibits a flattening at around 5 kpc before its first infall, it shows a clear peak during the infall at ~ 30 kpc, indicating additional turbulent driving at this scale induced by the interaction of the satellite with the (turbulent) CGM of its host.
-The velocity structure functions are shown for the highest resolution level (i.e. level 3) of this halo, but they exhibit similar shapes when calculated for the lower resolution
+While the structure function initially exhibits a flattening at around 5 kpc before its first infall, it shows a clear peak during the infall at $\sim$ 30 kpc, indicating additional turbulent driving at this scale induced by the interaction of the satellite with the (turbulent) CGM of its host.
+The velocity structure functions are shown for the highest resolution level (i.e. level 3) of this halo, but they exhibit similar shapes when calculated for the lower resolution runs.

-To estimate the corresponding numerical Reynolds numbers from Eq.
-(1), we calculate the mean of the 10 (100) smallest cells of the satellite shown in Fig. 3 and find for the lowest resolution simulation $d{\rm cell} \approx 439$ (507) pc, and for the highest resolution on average $d{\rm cell} \approx 90$ (97) pc.
-As a result, adopting $\mathcal{L} \sim 5$ kpc before and 30 kpc during infall, we obtain for the highest resolution before and during infall Re{num} ~ 160 and Re{num} $\sim 10^3$, respectively.
-However, the lowest resolution level exhibits Re{num} ~ 30 before infall, but during infall reaches $Re{num} \sim 180$.
-Considering that we require numerical Reynolds numbers $\gtrsim 100$ (Schober et al. 2012), this naturally explains why the low resolution simulations cannot resolve the small scale dynamo before infall, while we obtain amplified fields for all resolution levels after the infall, because the driving scale is much larger at this time, and we reach $Re{num} > 100$ in all simulated cases.
+To estimate the corresponding numerical Reynolds numbers from equation (1), we calculate the mean of the 10 (100) smallest cells of the satellite shown in Fig. 3 and find for the lowest resolution simulation $d{cell} \approx 439$ (507) pc, and for the highest resolution on average $d{cell} \approx 90$ (97) pc.
+As a result, adopting $\mathscr{L} \sim 5$ kpc before and 30 kpc during infall, we obtain for the highest resolution before and during infall Renum ~ 160 and Renum ~ 10, respectively.
+However, the lowest resolution level exhibits Renum ~ 30 before infall, but during infall reaches Renum ~ 180.
+Considering that we require numerical Reynolds numbers $\gtrsim 100$ (Schober et al. 2012), this naturally explains why the low-resolution simulations cannot resolve the small-scale dynamo before infall, while we obtain amplified fields for all resolution levels after the infall, because the driving scale is much larger at this time, and we reach Renum > 100 in all simulated cases.

 Hence, we conclude that while the turbulence is driven before infall on rather small scales, the additional turbulent driving at larger scales that satellites experience during a close encounter facilitates resolving a small-scale dynamo already at much lower resolution.
-We therefore find converged magnetic fields within our satellites in the simulations with a gas mass resolution of $4\times10^5\,M\odot$ (level 5) after first infall, while we require a resolution of $8\times10^2M\odot$ (level 2) in isolated dwarfs in the simulations without CRs (Pakmor et al. 2024).
-Interestingly, we find faster convergence in dwarf galaxies in our simulations including CRs than without CRs (see Fig. A1), potentially due to some additional driving of outflows from CRs (Bieri et al. in prep.).
+We therefore find converged magnetic fields within our satellites in the simulations with a gas mass resolution of $4 \times 10^5 M{\odot}$ (level 5) after first infall, while we require a resolution of $8 \times 10^2 M{\odot}$ (level 2) in isolated dwarfs in the simulations without CRs (Pakmor et al. 2024).
+Interestingly, we find faster convergence in dwarf galaxies in our simulations including CRs than without CRs (see Fig. A1), potentially due to some additional driving of outflows from CRs (Bieri et al., in preparation).